-Online community research delivers much richer and more contextual data about the participant.
+Online research communities are now one of the most popular forms of online qualitative research, delivering richer and more contextual data about the participant.
 You can engage them in an important moment - when they are out and about, doing some shopping, at a social event etc. Online research communities also enable the researcher to engage, question and probe the participant before an event (around a topic), during the event or moment, and also after the event so that the participant can reflect on what took place.

 Our extensive experience in supporting and managing online research communities has resulted in a lot of feedback from participants who tell us how fun and rewarding the experience was for them, and how easy it was to take part because it’s less intrusive by nature.

 More traditional Focus Groups (FGs) conducted in person, in facilities, see participants sat in a room with as many as seven other strangers keen to voice their opinion and share their views and experiences.
 But in truth, what often happens is that they meekly agree with what other participants have just before them, to validate their participation and earn their incentive.
 Far from ideal if you want to capture authentic views.
 That’s not to mention the inconvenience of having to take time out of their day to come to a remote location for an hour or more.